Sentieon/Sentieon-cwl/README.md

 2. Node.js

 3. Toil-supported scheduler, for instance: Grid Engine, Slurm, Torque and LSF.
 In this App note, we will use LSF as an example (IBM Spectrum LSF Suite Community Edition 10.1.
-See <https://www.ibm.com/support/knowledgecenter/en/SSWRJV_10.1.0/lsf_offering/lsfce10.1_quick_start.html> for more details)
+See IBM's [LSF website](https://www.ibm.com/support/knowledgecenter/en/SSWRJV_10.1.0/lsf_offering/lsfce10.1_quick_start.html) for more details)

 4. Cwltoil with versions and installation process below